tfgg/yournextmep/_candidates/eu2014/libdem/steve-sollitt.md

 person: steve-sollitt
 region: south-east
 party: libdem
-title: South East - Liberal Democrats - Steve Sollitt
+title: Steve Sollitt is running for MEP in South East for the Liberal Democrats
 incumbent: false
 ---